mhnvelu/hci-take-home-challenge/SOLUTION.md

 -   Case sensitive search.

 #### Test cases
--   Test cases for SearchForm component, patientSearchService.tsx has been written.
+-   Test cases for SearchForm component, ResultsTable has been written.
--   Test cases for ResultsTable, App.tsx can be written.
+-   Outlined Test cases for patientSearchService.tsx, App.tsx.

 #### Good to have features
 -   Instead of typing the whole name(first or last), it would be useful for user of the application if we support type ahead/ auto complete feature for these fields and display the results in a drop down.